Motyak/monlang-parser/monlang-LV2/README.txt

-351 Malformed C_DoStatement, contains less than 2 words (no block) 352 Malformed C_DoStatement, contains a non-Word as block 353 Malformed C_DoStatement, contains a non-BlockExpression as block 355 Malformed C_DoStatement, contains a oneline BlockExpression as block 354 Malformed C_DoStatement, contains a Malformed BlockExpression as block
+351 Malformed C_DoStatement, contains less than 2 words (no block) 352 Malformed C_DoStatement, contains a non-Word as block 353 Malformed C_DoStatement, contains a non-BlockExpression as block 356 Malformed C_DoStatement, contains a dollars BlockExpression as block 355 Malformed C_DoStatement, contains a oneline BlockExpression as block 354 Malformed C_DoStatement, contains a Malformed BlockExpression as block